• Skip to primary navigation

 Jump to Recipe

-A bowl of cramy tomato soup made in the slow cooker.
+A bowl of tomato soup that was made in the slow cooker with parmesan cheese and sliced basil.

-This Slow Cooker Tomato Soup is a riff on that famous tomato sauce.
+Thus, this Slow-Cooker Tomato Soup came to be.
 It's well-balanced, super flavorful, and incredibly creamy.
-Plus, it's made simply in the slow cooker with really no hands-on cooking time.
-It is my kids' favorite soup recipe, and I hope it becomes a favorite in your home too.
+Plus, it's made simply in the slow cooker with little hands-on cooking time.
+It is my kids' favorite soup recipe (served alongside grilled cheese, of course), and I hope it becomes a favorite in your home, too.

 Slow cooker tomato soup ingredients.